eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 1. Approval, in practice and in simulations, elects the true Condorcet winner exceptionally often, depending on strategy.
 [Up to 90% or more](https://doi.org/10.1515/9781400859504.15){:target="_blank"}.
 And even when it doesn't, you literally can't prove it.
 Approval gets you the same or more legitimacy than a Condorcet method would, but 100% of the time instead of 100% of the time minus cycles.
 2. Also in simulations, Approval has been shown to have [essentially the same level of outcomes](https://electionscience.github.io/vse-sim/VSEbasic/){:target="_blank"} as more complex Condorcet methods.
 Whereas Ranked Robin gets up to about 99% VSE, Approval gets up to about 95%.
 That's 95% *with other benefits* as listed above that are lost to get just a few percentage points more.
 3. In an era of distrust in institutions and elections, I believe that simplicity and clarity are a prerequisite for trust.
 And I do not trust that a generic Condorcet method is sufficiently simple and transparent (particularly in the case of a cycle, rare as they may be) in all cases to be a permanent solution.
 Approval is the only system I think is simple enough to be that permanent solution, and I think it *has to be the first step*.
-Approval tomorrow, Condorcet next week is something I might be willing to get behind.
+Approval today, Condorcet tomorrow is something I might be willing to get behind.

 Fellow Condorcetists, let us unite behind the best and most practical Condorcet method: Approval voting!

+And if you are a true Condorcetist who read this far, I would like to extend a genuine thanks for getting through this complete mathematical abuse of the term "Condorcet".
+However, I hope that it at least convinced you that Approval is, in fact, a two-tiered Condorcet method.
+Whether or not that changes your opinion of Approval, I leave that up to you!

 ## Appendix